Masmiseim36/nxpSDK/middleware/multicore/erpc/README.md

 ### Installing for Python

-To install the Python infrastructure for eRPC, first change to the `erpc_python/` directory.
-Then run the setup.py script like this:
+To install the Python infrastructure for eRPC see instructions in the [erpc_python folder readme](erpc_python/readme.md).

-    python setup.py install
+## Known issues and limitations

-After installation, the `erpc` package is available via normal import statements.
-See the [erpc_python folder readme](erpc_python/readme.md) for more.
+- Static allocations controlled by the ERPC_ALLOCATION_POLICY config macro are not fully supported yet, i.e. not all erpc objects can be allocated statically now.
+It deals with the ongoing process and the full static allocations support will be added in the future.

 ## Code providing